-Probation of one quarter or less may be authorized by the Superintendent or designee.

-Students granted probationary eligibility must meet the required standards by the end of the probationary period in order to remain eligible for participation in extracurricular activities.
+The Superintendent or designee may authorize probation of one quarter or less.
+Students granted probationary eligibility must meet the required standards by the end of the probationary period to remain eligible for participation in extra-curricular activities.

 Eligibility is effective 10 days following the issuing of new grades.

-Ex.: Last day of semester is Dec 16, eligibility is Jan.
+Ex.: Last day of the semester is Dec.
+16. Eligibility is Jan.
 1.